OfficeForProductSafetyAndStandards/product-safety-database/doc/decisions/0002-multi-polymorphoc-collaborator-the-heart-of-account-management.md

 We'll have to index ownership slighlty differently.
 [See these line](https://github.com/UKGovernmentBEIS/beis-opss-psd/pull/586/files#diff-2cb85cf5237b33fabd4731cbac15181fR14-R20)
 The gives us to be abilty to perform search against a viewing user.
 And the search would not show cases you do not have access to.
 I think this is a slight hurdle to overcome that will however benefit the user.

+### Conclusion

+This is a fair bit of work, but it should remove a lot of the complexity.
+I'd would split this in probaly several steps:
+1. First deployable: chunk: Keep the data structures Source, UserSource but start double writing to collaborators (CaseCreator and CaseOwner) table at the same time as source and owner.
+2. Second deployable: Backfill hisetorical data and
+3. Swap view to use, the new data structure
+4. fix the search ( this can be done on a concurrently to step 2 and 3)
+5. bundle steps 3 and 4 and deploy together.